OisinFoley/1shop2drop/README.md

   ```
 - Now, `cd` into `/dist`, and run using your preferred process runner, such as [pm2](https://pm2.keymetrics.io/).
 - Ensure to specify `NODE_ENV` as `production` if you want to serve the transpiled frontend, otherwise you need to run the `/client`'s development server.

+## Notable Dependencies

+This app relies on typings defined in the [1shop2drop-types](https://github.com/OisinFoley/1shop2drop-types) repo.